userfrosting/learn/pages/16.i18n/chapter.md

 # Internationalization

-UserFrosting comes with a complete internationalization system.
+UserFrosting include a complete [internationalization](https://whatis.techtarget.com/definition/internationalization-I18N) system.
 This system allows you to translate your pages in any language you want.
-The internationalization service uses the [i18n module](https://github.com/userfrosting/i18n) to handles translation tasks for UserFrosting.
-The internationalization system also includes a powerful pluralization handling.
+The internationalization service uses the [i18n module](https://github.com/userfrosting/i18n) to handles translation tasks for UserFrosting which also includes a powerful pluralization handling.

-Translating strings, or sentences, is as easy as assigning localized sentences to a common _translation key_.
-To achieve this, two things are used: the translation files and the `Translator`.